input-output-hk/catalyst-voices/catalyst-gateway/README.md

 These are fully re-usable generalized `rust` crates that the Catalyst Gateway uses and are developed with it.
 They are also able to be used stand-alone in other projects and can be published separately.

+### `./event-db`

+Defines the Postgres Catalyst Event Database that the Catalyst gateway uses for running Catalyst Events.
+This is DB definition and data only, the actual db interface code is located at `./bin/src/event-db`.